Hollywood Walk of Fame: Organizations

-Commercial organizations are only considered for businesses with an entertainment industry connection of at least fifty years.
-While not technically part of the Walk, as a city ordinance prohibits placing corporate names on sidewalks, these stars are installed on private property adjacent to it.
-Stars in this category include Chevy Suburban, Disneyland, Hollywood Reporter, KTLA, Los Angeles Dodgers, Los Angeles Times, Musso & Frank, Variety, and Victoria's Secret Angels.
+To be considered for an Award of Excellence, commercial organizations must have a Hollywood connection and at least fifty years of service in show business.
+While not technically on the Walk, as the city of Los Angeles prohibits corporate names on sidewalks, these stars are installed on private property adjacent to it.
+The Walt Disney Company was the first company to receive an Award of Excellence, for Disneyland, while Musso and Frank was the first restaurant and Chevy Suburban the first inanimate object to receive these awards.
+Other commercial organizations with Awards of Excellence include The Hollywood Reporter, KTLA, Hanna-Barbera, Los Angeles Dodgers, Variety, and Victoria's Secret Angels.